There are three main factors that will determine your eligibility for flight compensation:

 Yes, you can.
 It is more important to know the departure/arrival airport, exact flight date, flight number and reservation number.
 Although, sometimes PIA asks us for more information which is why we ask you to submit your flight documents (boarding passes, tickets, etc) as well.
 These documents are vital if PIA rejects the claim; if we do not have documentation, we may be unable to proceed with the court case.

 Yes.
-Normally, the value of compensation given by the airline is less than what you are entitled to under the EU Regulation (EC) 261:2004.
+Normally, the value of compensation given by the airline is less than what you are entitled to under the EU Regulation (EC) 261:2004 or the UK equivalent.
 So, if you have already received compensation by receiving a gift coupon, money etc., you may still be entitled to further compensation.
 However, it might be reduced, as it would depend on the value of the compensation you have already received.
 If you have received compensation of any kind, you must notify us about it, including about any documentation you might have signed when accepting the compensation.

 If PIA refuses to pay you compensation, we will review all your flight-related material and the reason for the flight disruption.
 From there, we will contact you to discuss our next steps.
 If necessary, we will seek legal action.